-One key element of the Take Me Home Huey® sculptural installation by artist Steve Maloney is a documentary film of the same name.
-The film won the Mercedes-Benz Audience Award for Best Documentary Feature at the Palm Springs International Film Festival in January 2017, where it had its World Premiere.
+One key element of the Take Me Home Huey® sculptural installation by artist Steve Maloney is the award-winning documentary film of the same name.

 For the January 17th film review in The Hollywood Reporter, click Here

 There is no greater desire for active duty soldiers than to complete their tour honorably and return home safely.
 Soldiers relied on the Huey to carry them home.
 Vietnam veterans share a common feeling of relief when they hear the phrase “Take Me Home Huey.”
 The film reflects and, most importantly, respects that sentiment.